 Kotor, Montenegro Tips

-The city of Kotor is a favorite destination on the Bay of Kotor.
-Visitors spending time in Kotor can use our detailed guides and travel resources to help plan their trip.
-We feature top Kotor activities in our article, The Best Things To Do in Kotor.
+Those spending time in Kotor can use our detailed guides to help plan their trip.
+We feature top activities in our articles, The Best Things To Do in Kotor and Hiking in Kotor.

 Looking for more day trips from Kotor?
 Check out our guide to nearby Budva, Montenegro!

 Start planning your trip to Montenegro!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel advice?
+Want additional advice?
 Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.